vsifiwe/xpence/README.md

 ### Live Testing

 - The backend is hosted on Heroku [on this link](https://xpence-django.herokuapp.com/)
-- This project is deployed on Heroku on [this link](https://x-press-publish.herokuapp.com).
+- This frontend is deployed on Netlify on [this link](https://cocky-bhabha-4368d3.netlify.app/).

 ### Local Machine testing